 These examples have been automatically selected and may contain sensitive content.
 Read more…

 It was driven by his former chauffeur.
-Times, Sunday Times (2007)There was no need for an expert man chauffeur on a small light car.
-Times, Sunday Times (2016)He will be chauffeured by a driver.
+Times, Sunday Times (2007)He will be chauffeured by a driver.
 The Sun (2010)Owning a car that looks like it should be driven by a chauffeur is no longer enough.
 Times, Sunday Times (2014)The chauffeur had taken a wrong turning.
 Times, Sunday Times (2013)How about chauffeur to take her to the gym too?
 The Sun (2015)He has refused to use a chauffeur and takes public transport.
 Times, Sunday Times (2013)The defence that he could not use a chauffeur because the driver might leak details of secret transfer deals is laughable.
 The Sun (2012)The court heard she chauffeured looters around in her Smart car.
 The Sun (2012)That's got to hurt after being chauffeured around for months.
 The Sun (2011)He would be chauffeured around in a Rolls-Royce.
 Times, Sunday Times (2014)I can still drive the automatic chauffeur cars with just one arm.
 The Sun (2015)Participants are driven by chauffeur to and from the aquarium, where they are given instruction on basic scuba equipment.
 Times, Sunday Times (2014)But what of the really pressing question: just how long before we can expect to be chauffeured around in driverless cars?
 Times, Sunday Times (2012)Afterwards he had lunch with French dignitaries before returning to England in the chauffeured car.
 Times, Sunday Times (2010)It also boasts the most cabin and boot space - of special interest to the privileged few with a chauffeur to take care of the driving.
 Times, Sunday Times (2010)But the car, the chauffeur, its passenger and the purpose of the journey were not just run of the mill.
 Times, Sunday Times (2009)I'm sure he likes being chauffeured around - but you have to stand up for yourself.
 The Sun (2016)Provided with a chauffeur-driven car, he drove his chauffeur home in it at night and picked him up on his way to work next day.
 Times, Sunday Times (2009)

 Trends of 'chauffeur'